Biomarker-Development-at-INM7/JTrack-Documents/docs/source/Garmin_Integration.rst

    :width: 90%
    :align: center

-The wearable configuration is automatically downloaded to the participant device after enrollment.
+The wearable configuration is downloaded after enrollment and stored on the phone.
+Each configured entry can specify the wearable, signal name, sampling rate, and unit.
+JTrack Social exposes the effective wearable configuration in its information and administration views.

 |